 Travis led the Eagles to a 14-3-2 record and a berth into the NCAA Tournament in 2010, as Emory finished the year ranked 18th in Division III.
 On September 18, 2010, he won his 50th game with the Eagles, reaching the mark in just 62 games, the fastest by any coach in the program's history.
 In 2008, he coached the Eagles to their first UAA Championship since the 1998 season, as Emory advanced to the Round of 16 of the NCAA Tournament, finishing the campaign with a 16-2-1 overall record.
 In 2007, Travis helped the Eagles to a 16-3-0 record, as his squad advanced to the second round of the NCAA Tournament.

-He won the 300th match of his career during the Eagles' 4-0 win over Heidelberg College (Ohio), on September 15, 2007, becoming the 27th Division III head coach to do so.
+He won the 300th match of his career during the Eagles' 4-0 win over Heidelberg College (Ohio), on September 15, 2007, becoming the 27th Division III head coach to do so at the time.
 The win came at the Adidas Invitational, hosted by Center College (Ky.), where Travis began his coaching career.

-In 27 years of coaching at the Division III level, Travis has a career ledger of 373-119-44.
-Entering the 2012 season, his .742 career winning percentage ranked him 36th among NCAA all-Division coaches all-time, and 16th among Division III coaches all-time.
-His 362 victories entering 2012 were the 19th-most in Division III history, and 14th among active Division III coaches.
+In 31 years of coaching at the Division III level, Travis posted a career ledger of 416-139-51.
+After the 2016 season, his .729 career winning percentage places him 44th among NCAA all-Division coaches all-time, and 14th among Division III coaches all-time.
+His 416 victories were 17th-most in Division III history and 37th-most all-time in all of collegiate soccer.